isbm/teabox/docs/configuration.md

 # Usually /tmp is the safest place.
 The socket is created only when module
 # is actually called, and is removed after module finished run.
 callback: /tmp/teabox.sock

+# Global environment, which will be re-exported with each module call.
+env:
+  PYTHONPATH: /opt/scary/dungeons
 ```

 This config also contains branding theme (colors) for the Teabox instance.
 But it is described